dxnirob/test-project/README.md

 # test-project
-# this project is just  for  practice
+# this project is just for practice/demo